 Interested in learning about other ways NSTA is supporting teachers and families?
 Visit the NSTA homepage.

 Sensemaking is actively trying to figure out how the world works (science) or how to design solutions to problems (engineering).
 Students do science and engineering through the science and engineering practices.
-Engaging in these practices necessitates students be part of a learning community to be able to share ideas, evaluate competing ideas, give and receive critique, and reach consensus.
+Engaging in these practices necessitates that students be part of a learning community to be able to share ideas, evaluate competing ideas, give and receive critique, and reach consensus.
 Whether this community of learners is made up of classmates or family members, students and adults build and refine science and engineering knowledge together.

-This task has been designed in order to be used by students, parents, and teachers in distance and home learning.
+This task has been designed to be used by students, parents, and teachers in distance and home learning.
 While students could complete this task independently, we encourage students to work virtually with peers or in the home with family members.

 Before you begin the task, you may want to access the accompanying Why is cancer so rare in elephants? slides.

-Guidance: The goal is to get students thinking about why elephants and humans have such different rates of incidence of cancer.
+Guidance.
+The goal is to get students thinking about why elephants and humans have such different rates of incidence of cancer.
 Presenting a phenomenon and asking students to generate questions about it creates a need to figure out the answer to those questions.
 This is authentic engagement and a powerful learning process (unlike "learning about" cancer as an example of what happens when cell division goes wrong).

-Presenting the Phenomenon:
+Presenting the Phenomenon

-Investigative questions are common questions kids may ask after they are introduced to the phenomena.
+Investigative questions are common questions kids may ask after they are introduced to the phenomenon.
 Although questions may vary, many students are curious about what causes cancer and why it presents in so many different ways.

-Common Questions: (slide 3)
+Common Questions (slide 3)

-We want to focus on one question in particular at this point: (slide 4)
+We want to focus on one question in particular at this point. (slide 4)

 Narrowing the Scope

-Now that we have identified the first question we want to figure out, it would be helpful to gain some additional background information about what you know about cancer and genes.
-Create a table like the one on slide 5 to illicit prior knowledge.
-Also, document any new questions and ideas for what we need to figure out next.
+Tell students, "Now that we have identified the first question we want to figure out, it would be helpful to gain some additional background information about what you know about cancer and genes."
+Create a table like the one on slide 5 to elicit prior knowledge.
+In addition, document any new questions and ideas for what we need to figure out next.

 Discuss the ideas that surfaced from creating the table.
-We think there is a link between the TP53 gene and the risk of cancer, but we are not sure.
-From the data, we can see that elephants, dogs, and humans all have the gene but all present different rates of risks.
-We are not sure if elephants have more just because they are bigger but also notice that dogs and humans have the same amount.
-We need to find out more about elephants and this gene.
+"We think there is a link between the TP53 gene and the risk of cancer, but we are not sure.
+From the data, we can see that elephants, dogs, and humans all have the gene, but all present different rates of risk.
+We are not sure if elephants have more just because they are bigger, but also notice that dogs and humans have the same amount.
+We need to find out more about elephants and this gene."

-We decided we need to know more about elephants and the TP53 gene.
-Have students watch the short video clip at the top of this news article (slide 7) about some research that has taken place to help us figure out if there is a relationship between the number of p53 genes an organisms has and their risk of cancer.
+"We decided we need to know more about elephants and the TP53 gene."
+Have students watch the short video clip at the top of this news article (slide 7) about some research to help them figure out if a relationship exists between the number of p53 genes an organism has and their risk of cancer.
 As they watch, have students document important information and any new questions they have.

-After student watch the video, have them use the printed section of the article to answer the questions on the student guide and document their ideas about how this research could potentially help humans.
+After students watch the video, have them use the printed section of the article to answer the questions on the student guide and document their ideas about how this research could potentially help humans.

 It is valuable for learners to stop periodically and gain consensus about what they currently understand to be true.
-Teachers do this often in the classroom, periodically pausing instruction to be sure students have achieved the learning milestones necessary in order to move forward.
+Teachers do this often in the classroom, periodically pausing instruction to be sure students have achieved the learning milestones necessary to move forward.

-Let's look back at what we've figured out up to this point:
+"Let's look back at what we've figured out up to this point."

-Next, we revisit the questions we had after the first reading and decide what question(s) need to be figured out next?
+Next, we revisit the questions we had after the first reading and decide what question(s) need to be figured out next.
 (Slide 10)

-Washington Post Article: Rarity of cancer in elephants may help explain cancer in humans
+Washington Post article.
+"Rarity of cancer in elephants may help explain cancer in humans"

 This tutorial from HHMI BioInteractive describes the structure and function of the p53 protein, how its activity is regulated in cells, and how mutant versions of p53 can lead to cancer.

-We did some investigation through readings and discussion and discovered that:
+We did some investigation through readings and discussion and discovered that

-So, let's go back to our original questions:
+So, let's return to our original questions:

 Do we have enough information to create an argument from evidence for this question?
-What data have we gathered that we could use for evidence in defending a claim that either supports or refutes the idea that having more copies of the p53 gene gives an organisms a lower risk of developing cancer?
+What data have we gathered that we could use for evidence in defending a claim that either supports or refutes the idea that having more copies of the p53 gene gives an organism a lower risk of developing cancer?

-Based on what we have figured out and our current understanding about elephants and cancer, can we answer our phenomena question?
-Here, students have the opportunity to develop an explanation based on all of the connects they have made between cancer, genes, and elephants.
+"Based on what we have figured out and our current understanding about elephants and cancer, can we answer our phenomenon question?"
+Here students have the opportunity to develop an explanation based on all of the connections they have made among cancer, genes, and elephants.

 NSTA has created a Why is cancer so rare in elephants? resource collection to support teachers and families using this task.
-If you're an NSTA member, you can add this collection to your library by clicking ADD TO MY LIBRARY located near the top of the page (at right in the blue box).
+If you're an NSTA member, you can add this collection to your library by clicking Add to My Library, located near the top of the page (at right in the blue box).

 The NSTA Daily Do is an open educational resource (OER) and can be used by educators and families providing students distance and home science learning.
 Access the entire collection of NSTA Daily Dos.

-This Daily Do is inspired by and uses materials from the The Disease storyline developed by the ISTA supported NGSS Biology Storyline Working Group and HHMI Biointeractive.
+This Daily Do is inspired by and uses materials from the The Disease storyline developed by the ISTA-supported NGSS Biology Storyline Working Group and HHMI Biointeractive.
 These are an open-source resources that can be used by parents and teachers to implement student driven learning and can be found on the Illinois Science Teaching Association website.